changename123/SignTranslator/README.md

 # SignTranslator
 >Sign translator is a mobile application develop on Android System.
 It its a translator for sign language.
 Was created for help to communicate with deaf people.
-This tool can translate from sing to english and english to sing language.
+This tool can translate from sign to english and english to sign language.
 In this readme i demonstrate how to implemnt and use by yourself.